Spilled or Spilt?

 "To spill" is one of those verbs with both an irregular form and a regular form.
 (See the table below for some others.)
 The past tense and the past participle can be written as either "spilled" or "spilt."
 However, "spilled" is the most popular in the UK and the US.

 Americans Demand "Spilled"In America, "spilled" dominates.
 The use of "spilt" as the past tense or past participle of "to spill" is considered a spelling mistake by many.
 It will certainly annoy a fair proportion of your readers.

-Brits Prefer Spilled but Will Accept SpiltOutside America, spilled is the most common of the two, but spilt is generally accepted.
-(Spilt used to be more common.
-The change is almost certainly a result of American influence spreading.)
+Brits Prefer "Spilled" but Will Accept "Spilt"Outside America, "spilled" is the more common of the two, but "spilt" is generally accepted. ("Spilt" was more common in British English throughout the 20th century, but "spilled" is now more common. [evidence] (The change is almost certainly a result of American influence spreading.)

 |Verb||Past Simple||Past Participle|